 It is essential that the reasons for resignations are identified and addressed.
 The lack of clear data restricts the ability to address root cause of resignations.
 Once reasons are ascertained specific actions can be implemented to lessen the potential for turnover.
-The current turnover of just under 30 percent has severely impacting the efficiency of the city with service delivery.
+The current turnover of more than 31% has severely impacting the efficiency of the city with service delivery.
 An initial target for turnover should be set at 15% for the 2022/23 financial year.